 Investors who are over 70 ½ years old and hold traditional IRAs can minimize their tax liability on IRA withdrawals by donating up to $100,000 of account assets directly to IRS-qualified charities of their choice.
 The qualified charitable distribution (QCD), as it’s called, isn’t tax deductible, according to the IRS website.
 But the withdrawal can reduce income taxes and income-based Medicare premiums, since the withdrawal doesn’t qualify as income to the account holder.
 For account holders age 72 or older, the donations can count toward the IRA’s required annual payout.

-3. Taxpayers Who Itemize Can Deduct More Than Usual
+2. Taxpayers Who Itemize Can Deduct Up to 60% of AGI

 Keep These Rules in Mind